omrezkeypie/FunInput/README.md

 BindToActionActivated(ActionName : string,Callback : (GameProcessed : boolean) -> ()) : () -> ()
 ```

 Adds a callback function to the provided action.
 When the actions inputs are activated all callbacks under said action get called.
-Callbacks get passed GameProccesed.
+Callbacks get passed GameProcessed.
 Returns a disconnect function that removes that specific callback.

 ```lua
 BindToActionDeactivated(ActionName : string,Callback : (GameProcessed : boolean) -> ()) : () -> ()
 ```

 Adds a callback function to the provided action.
 When the actions inputs are deactivated all callbacks under said action get called.
-Callbacks get passed GameProccesed.
+Callbacks get passed GameProcessed.
 Returns a disconnect function that removes that specific callback.

 ```lua
 SetActionKeybind(ActionName : string,NewBinding : Enum.KeyCode | Enum.UserInputType)